RCR urges boat owners to fit bilge filters to stop contamination

 The next afternoon, a marine chemist tested the atmosphere in cargo holds no. 2 port, no. 3 port and starboard, and no. 4 starboard for oxygen content and presence of flammable vapors to determine if it was safe to carry out hotwork.

-Continue reading “Report finds fire onboard cargo vessel was due to lack of compliance with SMS”
+Continue reading “Fire onboard Chipolbrok Moon was due non-compliance with SMS”

 Over 50% of flag states could be removed from STCW White List